kein-1/UniShop/README.md

 - Dotenv - Saving and accessing environment variables
 - Bcrypt - Password hashing for users
 - Express-async-errors - Removes the need to try/catch every backend request in an async function.
 Automatically sends the error to the express error handling middleware once the error is detected
+- ESlint - Styling guide.
+Runs through your files for recommended styling and good code practice I used Airbnb's